Patrick Hoban

-Patrick James Hoban (born 28 July 1991) is an Irish professional footballer who plays for Dundalk in the League of Ireland Premier Division, as a forward.
+Patrick James Hoban (born 28 July 1991) is an Irish professional footballer who plays for Glentoran in the NIFL Premiership, as a forward.

-He had his greatest successes in two spells at Dundalk, where he scored over 100 goals in total.
+He had his greatest successes in two spells at Dundalk, where he scored a total of 150 goals, making him the club's all time record goalscorer.
 He finished as top scorer as they won the League of Ireland Premier Division in 2014 and 2018, and won another title in 2019.

 Career

 Early career

 Born in Loughrea, County Galway, to an English mother, Hoban played both hurling and football as a youth.
 He represented his town at hurling and Mervue United in football, who he helped to win promotion from the A Championship to the League of Ireland with a 5–2 aggregate victory over Kildare County in the 2008 play-off final.

 In July 2010, Hoban journeyed to England after being offered to train with Championship club Bristol City, managed by Steve Coppell and having just signed England international goalkeeper David James.
 In November he signed a one-year contract, along fellow 19-year-old Irishman Jimmy Keohane.
-He scored regularly for the Robins' reserve team but did not break into the first team, being loaned to local non-league team Clevedon Town before being released.
+He scored regularly for the Robins' reserve team but did not break into the first team, being loaned to local non-league team Clevedon Town.
+He made six appearances for Clevedon, four of which came in the Southern League Division One.
+His only goal came in a Southern League Cup tie against Taunton Town in January 2011.
+He was later released by Bristol City.